-1. Understand the principles of post-treatment care 1.1 Summarise the aims of post-treatment care: Assist in the return of the client to full function as soon a possible.
+4. Understand the princ iples of post-treatment care and advice 4.1 Summarise the aims of post-treatment care advice Educate and inform client (within own scope of practice: See 4.3) Assist in the return of the client to full function as soon as possible.
 Minimise the likelihood of specific re-injury.
 Reduce the risk of compensatory movement patterns developing.
 Educate the client as to how they can play an active role in their own recovery.
-1.2 Describe post-treatment care appropriate to each stage of injury: Acute stage: PRICE (protect, rest, ice, compress, elevate) POLICE. (protect, optimal loading, ice, compress, elevate).
+4.2 Describe the types of advice/information which may be provided Appropriate to client and their own scope of practice: rest hydration nutrition (see 3) stretching Exercises/activities On the effects of massage and appropriate times to repeat its application, including: erythema dehydration tiredness bruising 4.3 Describe post- treatment care appropriate to each stage of injury: Acute stage: PRICE (protect, rest, ice, compress, elevate) POLICE. (protect, optimal loading, ice, compress, elevate).
 Sub-acute stage: Begin incorporating mobility as soon as possible (using gentle stretches).
 Isometric exercises (optimal loading).

 Chronic stage: Progressively develop components of fitness back to pre-injury levels.
-1.3 Identify when to refer clients to other professionals: absence of any measurable improvements condition gets worse development of unexpected symptoms.
+4.4 State when to refer clients to other professionals Development of unexpected symptoms When treatment is not working Outside the limit of professional knowledge and scope.
+4.5 Explain the importance of ensuring that any advice given is recorded Legal requirementMethod of monitoring progress.

-2. Understand the methods used in post-treatment care

-2.1 Explain the types of support a sports massage practitioner can give

-- Advise and educate client on all issues within own scope of practice. - Give structure and direction for client so that they are able to safely play an active role in their own recovery (including treatment plan and exercise programming). - Demonstrate correct exercise techniques and coaching (if qualified). - Monitor progress and adapt programme, as necessary. - Give motivation and encouragement. - Possibly give access to a referral network, e.g. coaches, physiotherapist, etc.

-2.2 Describe the skills required to work as part of a multidisciplinary team:

-The information required when communicating with other health care professionals.

-2.3 Describe a range of methods used in post-treatment care:
+5. Understand the methods used in post-treatment care 5.1 Explain the types of support a sports massage practitioner can give Advise and educate client on all issues within own scope of practice.
+Give structure and direction for client so that they are able to safely play an active role in their own recovery (including treatment plan and exercise programming).
+Demonstrate correct exercise techniques and coaching (if qualified).
+Monitor progress and adapt programme, as necessary.
+Give motivation and encouragement.
+Possibly give access to a referral network, e.g. coaches, physiotherapist, etc. 5.2 Describe the skills required to work as part of a multidisciplinary team: The information required when communicating with other health care professionals.
+5.3 Describe a range of methods used in post-treatment care: General: Progressive loading.
+Exercise prescription to aid in correcting dysfunction due to an injury.
+Advice on prevention of reoccurrence.
+Early sub-acute stage: Cryotherapy to assist with pain relief and to minimise any bleeding.

-- General:

-- o Progressive loading.

-- Exercise prescription to aid in correcting dysfunction due to an injury.

-- o Advice on prevention of reoccurrence.

-- Early sub-acute stage:

-- Cryotherapy to assist with pain relief and to minimise any bleeding.

-- Late sub-acute onwards:

-- Heat therapy to assist with pain relief during the programme and to encourage blood flow.

-2.4 Describe how an individual's psychological response to injury may influence the post-treatment care given:

-- denial continuing with the causative activity - anger frustration at the pain and restrictions to lifestyle - powerlessness feeling the futility of the situation - depression pessimism about the current and future situation - acceptance engaging with the sports massage practitioner and the recovery plan - commitment applying all elements of post-treatment care advice.

-2.5 Describe how the client may take an active role during post-treatment care:

-- Adhering to recommended programme and following any advice given by sports massage practitioner. - Maximising any identified positive lifestyle factors and minimising any identified negative lifestyle factors. - 2.6 Describe how equipment may be used to provide support during post-treatment care: - Hot/cold packs for pain relief and regulating blood flow. - Towel for mobility of the ankle, isometric exercise, passive stretching. - Balls for mobility of ankle. - Tins/bottles of water for strength. - Broom handle for assisted mobility of shoulder. - Exercise bands for stability and strength. - Wobble boards/cushions for proprioception and balance.
+Late sub-acute onwards: Heat therapy to assist with pain relief during the programme and to encourage blood flow.
+5.4 Describe how an individual's psychological response to injury may influence the post-treatment care given: Denial - continuing with the causative activity Anger - frustration at the pain and restrictions to lifestyle Powerlessness - feeling the futility of the situation Depression - pessimism about the current and future situation Acceptance - engaging with the sports massage practitioner and the recovery plan Commitment - applying all elements of post-treatment care advice.
+5.5 Describe how the client may take an active role during post-treatment care: Adhering to recommended programme and following any advice given by sports massage practitioner.
+Maximising any identified positive lifestyle factors and minimising any identified negative lifestyle factors.
+5.6 Describe how equipment may be used to provide support during post-treatment care: Hot/cold packs for pain relief and regulating blood flow.
+Towel for mobility of the ankle, isometric exercise, passive stretching.
+Balls for mobility of ankle.
+Tins/bottles of water for strength.
+Broom handle for assisted mobility of shoulder.
+Exercise bands for stability and strength.
+Wobble boards/cushions for proprioception and balance.